SProga/PuzzlePieces/README.md

 ⚬ the deployed node Version of the project is on the branch nodeVersion which includes code refactoring and also a few npm packages to improve performance.

-☻ the game is hosted at https://guarded-wave-10055.herokuapp.com/
+☻ the game is hosted at https://puzzleup.herokuapp.com/

+and
+https://guarded-wave-10055.herokuapp.com/   - free hours up for the month of October

 <a href="https://guarded-wave-10055.herokuapp.com/"><img src="./puzzle.png" /><a/>